TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

        <!-- Content of Fluid Template -->
    </html>

-In the above example, `blog` is the namespace available within the Fluid template and `MyVendor\BlogExample\ViewHelpers` is the PHP namespace to import into Fluid.
+In the example above, `blog` is the namespace available within the Fluid template and `MyVendor\BlogExample\ViewHelpers` is the PHP namespace to import into Fluid.

 All ViewHelper which start with `blog:` will be looked up within the PHP